The Beginner's Guide to NoSQL Databases: Everything You Need to KnowSign Up for Astra DB

 Here's how to get started with Astra DB:

-- on the DataStax website
+- Sign up for a free account on the DataStax website

 - Create a new database instance using the Astra DB console